 The video must be not exceed a maximum length of one minute (60 seconds) and must comply with all of the rules and requirements of the video challenge.
 Entrants may use video filming and editing equipment available to them, but should not seek or utilize the assistance of professional or trained video producers.

-For helpful advice and suggestions on creating a good video production, refer to this “Basics of Video Shooting” tutorial courtesy of Arizona State University’s Walter Cronkite School of Journalism and Mass Communication
+For helpful advice, refer to this “Basics of Video Shooting” tutorial courtesy of Arizona State University’s Walter Cronkite School of Journalism and Mass Communication

-Video challenge entries will be reviewed and judged by a panel selected by the City of Durham Department of Water Management for the “Imagine a Day Without Water 2018 Video Challenge” judging committee.
+Video challenge entries will be reviewed and judged by a panel.
+Members will be selected by the City of Durham Department of Water Management.
+This will be the “Imagine a Day Without Water 2020 Video Challenge” judging committee.